jjholt/inkscape-manager/README.md

 ## Creating your own
 If you want to change default values, modify `config.yaml`.

-Keybinds are either styles or rebinds:
+Keybinds are either styles or rebinds.
+Rebinds are really straightforward, but styles require you to know what SVG styles look like.
+The `examples/` folder contains some examples.
+You might find useful to either use the XML inspector in inkscape or save an image as `.svg`, then find the section that says `styles:` to create exactly what you need.

 ```yaml
 keybinds: